globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 In this section you could enable all the languages required by your project and configure the default language.

 .. note::
-   Thanks to the `Localization Lab <https://www.localizationlab.org/>`_ and our great voluneer comminity, the software is already available and continously made available in a lot of languages.
+   Thanks to the `Localization Lab <https://www.localizationlab.org/>`_ and our great volunteer community, the software is already available and continuously made available in a lot of languages.
 This aspect of internationalization is crucial in many projects.
 In case you are starting a project and the required languages are not available we strongly invite you to register on our `web translation platform <https://www.transifex.com/otf/globaleaks/>`_ offered by `Transifex <https://www.transifex.com/otf/globaleaks/>`_ and support yourself the translation.
 Internationalization and Localization is in fact are crucial for the success of a whistleblowing project.
 Thank you!

 .. image:: ../../images/admin/site_settings_languages.png

 Text Customization
 ..................
-Here could be confiured overrides for any of the texts of the platform and of their translation.
+Here could be configured overrides for any of the texts of the platform and of their translation.

 .. image:: ../../images/admin/site_settings_text_customization.png